Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: SI Materials and Methods

 \subsection{Behavioral Mode Analysis}

 The model parameters were fit to each trajectory to give a phenotypic matrix $\mathbf{T}$.
 The phenotypic matrix was centered by subtracting the mean phenotype, $\hat{\mathbf{T}} = \mathbf{T} - \langle\mathbf{T}\rangle_\text{indiv.}$.
-The covariance matrix was then calculated, $\mathbf{C_T} = \operatorname{cov}\hat{\mathbf{T}}$, and decomposed into eigenvalues $\lambda$ and eigenvectors (behavioral modes) $\mathbf{b}$, $\mathbf{C_T}\mathbf{b} = \lambda \mathbf{b}$.
-To reduce any bias coming from a single trajectory or strain, this calculation was bootstrapped 1000X by simultaneously replacing both trajectories within each strain and a single strain with replacement.
-The significance of each mode was assessed by comparison with the eigenvalues of samples of a random matrix model in which correlations between model parameters were removed.
-Correlations between model parameters were removed by independently shuffling observations within each of the seven columns of the original 139 x 7 matrix.
+The correlation matrix was then calculated, $\mathbf{C_T} = \operatorname{corr}\hat{\mathbf{T}}$, and decomposed into eigenvalues $\lambda$ and eigenvectors (behavioral modes) $\mathbf{b}$, $\mathbf{C_T}\mathbf{b} = \lambda \mathbf{b}$.
+To reduce any bias coming from a single trajectory, this calculation was bootstrapped 1000 times.
+The significance of the $k$-th top mode is assessed by a comparison with the expected variance explained of the $k$-th top mode of randomly chosen directions in the behavioral space.
+We use the explained variance of the $k$-th mode of a newly created set of modes where the first $k-1$ modes are equal to the top behavioral modes and the remaining modes are pointing in randomly chosen orthogonal directions.
+This process is repeated 1000 times.

 The projections of each trajectory on these behavioral modes were calculated by $\mathbf{P} = \hat{\mathbf{T}} \mathbf{b}$.
+The uncertainty in the locus of each individual phenotype along the behavioral mode was computed by projecting the motility parameters after bootstrapping over the 100 second windows and taking the standard deviation.